 I provide conversation classes that will get you motivated and ready to interact in professional, academic, leisure, and travel situations.
 With audiovisual, grammar, and vocabulary inputs, these classes get you talking and debating on a variety of issues.

 I have been teaching English since 2015.
 I received an M.A. in Communication and Culture at UFRJ (Brazil, 2013) and currently am a Ph.D. candidate at UFMG (Brazil).
 Besides having worked for an English school for four years, where I taught hundreds of learners at different levels, I have worked with dozens of private students since then.
-I am highly experienced in teaching English for academic purposes (EAP), delivering conversation lessons, and preparing candidates for the TOEFL tests (both iBT and ITP) and other proficiency exams.
-I have done fieldwork for my M.A. at a nonprofit in the United States and presented my research at conferences in Australia, Ecuador, Germany, Portugal, and the US.
+I am highly experienced in teaching English for academic purposes (EAP), delivering conversation lessons, teaching Business English, and preparing candidates for the TOEFL tests (both iBT and ITP) and other proficiency exams.
+I have done fieldwork for my M.A. at a nonprofit in the United States and presented my research at conferences in Australia, Ecuador, Germany, Greece, Portugal, and the United States.
 My youngest student was 4, and the oldest one was 83.

 What my students say